-An apparent alternative to the "holonomic" model is presented by James Gibson's comprehensive "ecological" model of perception (1966).
-Gibson's model proposes that the "information" perceived is inherent in the physical universe and that the perceiver is sensitive to whatever information remains invariant across transformations produced by changes in the environment, by organism-environment displacements, and by the organism's processing apparatus.
-The key concept in the ecological theory is "direct perception" - the environment is directly apprehended by the perceiver.
+An apparent alternative to the 'holonomic' model is presented by James Gibson's comprehensive 'ecological' model of perception (1966).
+Gibson's model proposes that the 'information' perceived is inherent in the physical universe and that the perceiver is sensitive to whatever information remains invariant across transformations produced by changes in the environment, by organism-environment displacements, and by the organism's processing apparatus.
+The key concept in the ecological theory is 'direct perception' - the environment is directly apprehended by the perceiver.

 By contrast, the holonomic theory is constructional.
 Images are constructed when input from inferior temporal cortex (or its analogue in other perceptual systems - see Pribram, 1974a) activates, organizes the distributed holographic store.
-Images are produced und are therefore as much as product of the "information residing in" the organism, as they are of "information" contained in the environment.
-Philosphically speaking, the holonomic model is Kantian and Piagetian, the ecological model partakes of a naive realism.
+Images are produced and are therefore as much a product of the 'information residing in' the organism, as they are of 'information' contained in the environment.
+Philosophically speaking, the holonomic model is Kantian and Piagetian, the ecological model partakes of a naive realism.

-Clinical neurological experience wholly supports the holonimic view.
-Patients are seen who complain of macropsia and other bizarre distortions of visual space.
+Clinical neurological experience wholly supports the holonomic view.
+Patients are seen who complain of macropsia and micropsia and other bizarre distortions of visual space.
 For instance, I once had a patient who, after a blow on the head, experienced episodes of vertigo during which the visual world went spinning.
 His major complaint was that every so often when his perceptions again stabilized, they left him with the world upside down until the next vertigo which might right things once again.
-He had developed a sense of humor about these experiences, which were becoming less frequent and of shorter duration: his major annoyance he stated to be the fact that girl's skirts stayed up despite the upside-down position!
+He had developed a sense of humor about these experiences, which were becoming less frequent and of shorter duration: his major annoyance he stated to be the fact that girls' skirts stayed up despite the upside-down position!

-Further "clinical" evidence in support of the holonomic model comes from the experimental laboratory.
-Resections of the primate inferior temporal cortex markedly impair size constancy - the transformations across various distances over which environmental information must remain invariant in order to be "directly" perceived as of the same size.
+Further 'clinical' evidence in support of the holonomic model comes from the experimental laboratory.
+Resections of the primate peri-visual cortex markedly impair size constancy - the transformations across various distances over which environmental information must remain invariant in order to be 'directly' perceived as of the same size (Ungerleider, Gauz and Pribram 1977).

-Yet Gibson (1966; 1968) and others who share his views (e.g., Johansson, 1973 in press; and more recently Hebb, in press), make a good case that in normal adult humans, perception is direct.
-A series of ingenious experiments has shown that by appropriate manipulations of "information", illusions indistinguishable from the "real" can be created on a screen.
+Yet Gibson (1966, 1968) and others who share his views (e.g., Johansson, 1973; and more recently Hebb, this volume), make a good case that, in normal adult humans, perception is direct.
+A series of ingenious experiments has shown that by appropriate manipulations of 'information', illusions indistinguishable from the 'real' can be created on a screen.
 The demonstrations are convincing and make it implausible to maintain a solopsistic or purely idealistic position with respect to the physical universe - that nothing but a buzzing blooming confusion characterizes external reality.
 With respect to the experiments he has devised, Gibson is correct.

 Furthermore, if perception is direct, a dilemma for the holonomic theory would be resolved.
 When an optical hologram produces an image, a human observer is there to see it.
-When a neural hologram constructs an image, who is the observer?
-Where is the "little man" who views the "little man"?
+Whan a neural hologram constructs an image, who is the observer?
+Where is the 'little man' who views the 'little man'?
 Direct perception needs no little men inside the head.
 Gibson, in fact, (1966) deplores the term image because it calls up the indirectness of the representational process.
-However, if what we "directly perceive" is a constructed image and not the true organization of the external world - and we mistake this perception as veridical - perception would be both direct and constructional.
+However, if what we 'directly perceive' is a constructed image and not the true organization of the external world - and we mistake this perception as veridical - perception would be both direct and constructional.